 Performance Information Disclosure

-The student achievement rates for retention, placement, and/or licensure examination disclosed above are provided for information purposes only.
+The data presented here is for the past two years (2015-2016 and 2016-2017) for retention and placement and is calculated using the ABHES calculations.
+The student achievement rates for retention, placement, and/or licensure examination being disclosed are provided for information purposes only.
 Students should give the information appropriate weight in making an enrollment decision.

 Retention and Placement as found in the report is based on the following formula: